 - Their good payment history is reflected on your credit report

-- You benefit from their good credit habits without having any legal responsibility pertaining to debt
+- You benefit from their good credit habits without having any legal responsibility for debt

 Things to Consider: